Contact Information - James O'Brien

-AVAILABILITY: Students are welcome to contact me by email anytime; I am usually able to respond within 24 hours.
-If you are a student registered for the course, please use the ANGEL e-mail system for course-related correspondence, as I prefer to keep those messages separated from my other e-mail.
-I am also happy to speak to students over the phone, though it is best to set up an appointment for a phone call.
+AVAILABILITY: Students are welcome to contact me by email any time; I am usually able to respond within 24 hours.
+If you are a student registered for the course, please use the Canvas email system for course-related correspondence, as I prefer to keep those messages separated from my other email.
+I am also happy to speak to students over the phone, Skype, Zoom, etc., though it is best to set up an appointment for a phone call.

 Welcome to the course!

 I got involved in GIS in 1993, but via a slightly different path perhaps to most people.
 A year earlier, I'd been introduced to GIS at a university promotional event where it was described as "Computing and Environmental Studies."
 Intrigued at how the two could be combined, I went along, listened, liked what I heard, and selected GIS as my undergraduate degree.

 That degree, combining GIS with a solid background in Computing Science, led to me being employed as a computer programmer, hardware technician, cartographer and a few other things along the way.
 I obtained a Ph.D. at Penn State (01-04) and followed that up with a year in Australia doing financial management before returning to Penn State for a one year Post Doc working on the final year of the Human Environment Regional Observatory project.
 At the conclusion of that project, I moved to Kingston University in London, UK as a Senior Lecturer in GIS and then as a Principal Lecturer teaching ArcGIS customization, spatial databases, GIS & Hazards, Mobile GIS and Geoweb Development (which uses ArcGIS Server), Project Management and a few other things.